Deuteration Network Members Involved: ESS, FZJ

 Figure 2.
 Cups made from poly(lactic acid).

-It’s physical properties relating to biodegradability can be tuned by changing the stereochemistry of the monomer from which it is synthesised, lactide.
+Physical properties of poly(lactic acid) relating to biodegradability can be tuned by changing the stereochemistry of the monomer from which it is synthesised, lactide.
 Lactide exists as three enantiomers, (R,R), (S,S) and (R,S), and poly(lactic acid) can exist in several forms, including isotactic (from all (R,R)-lactide, or all (S,S)-lactide) and hetero- and syndiotactic (from a mixture of (R,R)- and (S,S)-lactide, or from all (R,S)-lactide).

 Determining the stereochemistry of poly(lactic acid) can be challenging.
 The technique of labelling molecules with the stable isotope deuterium should allow us to analyse samples of poly(lactic acid) using neutron scattering techniques, as neutrons interact in a more useful way with deuterium atoms than the more abundant hydrogen atoms.